TradencyDev/WarpTest/README.md

 ```

 ### Send request methods
-The Navio SDK comes with two similar methods to send a `Request` and wait for the `Response`
+The KubeMQ SDK comes with two similar methods to send a `Request` and wait for the `Response`
 - `SendRequestAsync` returns the `Response` in a Task
 - `SendRequest` returns the `Response` to the Delegate (callback) supplied as a parameter